bennywee/markr/README.md

 ## Assumptions and design choices
 **1) Uniqueness of the primary key**

 I've assumed that each pair of student ids and test ids are unique and would therefore make a suitable primary key (PK).
-However, this would not be the case if say, the same test were conducted statewide or countrywide and the student id is unique within schools.
+However, this would not be the case if the same test was conducted statewide or countrywide and the student id is unique only within schools.
 It would be very easy for student ids to overlap between schools if this was the case and cause problems for our database.

-If this is true, then it may be required to collect school id data and create a new PK with student, school and test ids.
+If student IDs are duplicated in the documents, then it may be required to collect school id data and create a new PK with student, school and test ids.
 Using first or last name to form the PK would be insufficient as there may be an instance of two students with the same name and student id (and there are other reasons not to use name information as discussed next).

 **2) Ignoring PII (personally identifiable information) data**

 I deliberately avoided ingesting first and last name into columns of the table.
-In general, if the table was directly being used (or might be used) to populate production dashboards then PII data should not be so easily accessible at this layer.
+If the table was directly being used (or might be used) to populate production dashboards, then PII data should not be so easily accessible at this layer.
+If this information was required, then they would be hashed in this table.
+An alternative approach is discussed in the next section.

-At the very least, this information should be hashed in this table.
-But this data was not required as part of the service requirements.
-I discuss an alternative design pattern for this service in the next section which deals with this in a different way.

 **3) Dealing with duplicate documents**